Staircase Cascaded Fusion of Lightweight Local Pattern Recognition and Long-Range Dependencies for Structural Crack Segmentation: Introduction

-The success of VIT \cite{dosovitskiy2020image} and Swin Transformer \cite{liu2021swin} has demonstrated the advantages of Transformer \cite{vaswani2017attention}, with their strong sequence processing capabilities, in handling visual tasks.
-Unlike CNNs, transformers can capture dependencies between any pixels when processing images, making them more advantageous in handling complex topologies.
-To harness the advantages of both CNNs and transformers effectively, researchers have proposed networks such as CATransUNet \cite{chu2024transformer}, MFAFNet \cite{dong2024mfafnet}, and Crackmer \cite{xiang2023crack}, which integrate local texture information and long-range pixel dependencies through U-shaped connections or residual connections.
+The success of Vision Transformer (ViT) \cite{dosovitskiy2020image} and Swin Transformer \cite{liu2021swin} has demonstrated the advantages of Transformer \cite{vaswani2017attention}, with their strong sequence processing capabilities, in handling visual tasks \cite{yun2023spectr, zhu2020deformable}.
+Unlike CNNs, transformers can capture dependencies between any pixels when processing images \cite{geng2023dual, tan2025cds}, making them more advantageous in handling complex topologies.
+To harness the advantages of both CNNs and transformers effectively, researchers have proposed networks such as CATransUNet \cite{chu2024transformer}, MFAFNet \cite{dong2024mfafnet}, and Crackmer \cite{xiang2023crack}, which integrate local and long-range information through U-shaped connections or residual connections.

-Despite the aforementioned methods combining CNN and Transformer have improved performance in pixel-level crack segmentation tasks, they still have some limitations, as follows:

-\begin{enumerate} \item The different information fusion strategies significantly affect the segmentation performance of CNN-Transformer networks.
+Despite the aforementioned methods combining CNN and Transformer have improved performance in pixel-level crack segmentation tasks, they still have some limitations.
+The different information fusion strategies significantly affect the segmentation performance of CNN-Transformer networks.
 For instance, UCTNet \cite{wang2022uctransnet} and CT-crackseg \cite{tao2023convolutional} use channel concatenation to fuse local patterns and long-range dependences information.
 However, concatenation merely stacks the feature information together without deeper feature interaction, failing to understand their correlation and complementarity, resulting in poor segmentation performance on fine cracks and susceptibility to background noise.
 Additionally, DTrCNet \cite{xiang2023crack} and Crackmer \cite{wang2024dual} use channel attention to fuse information, which can enhance focus on certain features but neglects spatial information and pixel details in the feature maps, impacting the model's overall performance.
-As shown in Fig. \ref{fig:Intro TUT result}(a), due to these shortcomings, these four methods fail to achieve the best performance.
+As shown in Figure \ref{fig:Intro TUT result}(a), due to these shortcomings, these four methods fail to achieve the best performance.